MitchellJThomas/markdown-cv/index.md

  - Software Architect
  - Principle Developer

-Built a labs program which incepted Tripwire's SaaS platform - tripwire.io - upon which <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for DevOps</a> and <a href="https://www.tripwire.com/products/tripwire-expertops">Tripwire ExpertOps</a> are built.
+Built a labs program from which Tripwire's SaaS platform  - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+DevOps</a> and <a
+href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
+ExpertOps</a>.

-I was a lead designer for <a
+Lead the design team for <a
 href="https://www.tripwire.com/products/tripwire-connect">Connect</a>,
-our data processing and analytics platform using Kafka.
-I was central to delivering our <a href="https://www.tripwire.com/products/tripwire-enterprise/tripwire-axon-agent-platform-support-register/">Axon Agent Platform</a> emphasizing async messaging patterns using ActiveMQ and structured message definitions using Protobuf encoding.
-In all these efforts I've introduced micro-service patterns and development, API creation via REST and now GraphQL and deployment using Docker and Kubernetes.
+the data processing and analytics platform using Kafka and Postgres.
+Delivered our <a href="https://www.tripwire.com/products/tripwire-enterprise/tripwire-axon-agent-platform-support-register/">Axon Agent Platform</a> to market emphasizing async messaging patterns using ActiveMQ and structured message definitions using Protobuf encoding.
+In all these efforts I introduced asynchronous messaging and micro-service patterns and development, API creation via REST and GraphQL and deployment using Docker and Kubernetes.

-To facilitate team _fast flow_ and consistency I've created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.
+Facilitating team <a href="https://teamtopologies.com/">fast flow</a> and consistency created and maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.

-I'm currently working with a launch team using <a href="https://kots.io/">Replicated KOTS</a> and Kubernetes to bring tripwire.io features to industrial customers who require on-premise, enterprise style deployments.
+Currently work is with a product launch team using <a href="https://kots.io/">Replicated KOTS</a> and Kubernetes to bring tripwire.io features to industrial customers who require on-premise, enterprise style deployments.

 `2004 - 2009`